-This project reimagines the tap-to-enter experience as a clear, supportive, and accessible interface
+This student project reimagines the tap-to-enter experience as a clear, supportive, and accessible interface

 The Compass Card tap system is one of the most frequent interactions in Vancouver’s transit experience, yet it often creates stress, uncertainty, and accessibility barriers for riders.
 Users must complete a time-sensitive physical interaction while navigating crowds, noise, pressure from others, and inconsistent feedback from the system.